protolambda/ztyp/README.md

 Work in progress!
 ZTYP mirrors most features of my Python implementation [`remerkleable`](https://github.com/protolambda/remerkleable), but is still in a testing phase with heavy refactors.
-Warning: Not all tests are currently passing.

 ## Design